LiveHelperChat/doc/docs/chat/events-tracking.md

 ## Permissions

-For an operator to be able configure this section he has to have this permission
+Permission to see `Events tracking` link in `Live help configuration` section and have configuration per department.

+> 'lhchatsettings','events'

+Permission to change default configuration

 > 'lhsystem','ga_configuration'